zefrenchwan/scrutateur/README.md

 * **/status** just a string if up

 #### Unprotected operations
 * **/login** expects a form with login and password, validates auth and returns the authorization set with the correct bearer.
-Example is `curl -i -X POST -H 'Content-Type: application/json' -d '{"login":"root","password":"secret"}' localhost:3000/login`
+Example is `curl -i -X POST -H 'Content-Type: application/json' -d '{"name":"root","password":"secret"}' localhost:3000/login`

 #### Self group: actions from current user to current user
 * **/self/user/whoami/** displays user name if auth is valid and role allows it